Bus accident covers all generations with injury

 The 60-year-old driver of the commuter bus was not the only one injured by his own failure to see the stopped bus ahead of him.
 The collision caused injury to four students on the school bus and injured another three adult passengers on the commuter bus.

 While investigators say that there are charges pending against the commuter bus driver, there have been no reports about what caused the failure to see the bus ahead of him.
-Experienced DUI attorneys are more than equipped and ready to handle these cases.
+Experienced Monroe dwi attorneys Eric Johnson are more than equipped and ready to handle these cases.